Get the advantage!

 Yes, you’ll need to make sure that you’ve met all course entry requirements to begin study.
-Check your course entry requirements online for more information.
+This can include things like English language proficiency, work placement, etc. Check your course entry requirements online for more information.

 Is there a limit on the number of spots in the early offer program? chevron_right

-While there isn’t a limit on places in the Charles Sturt Advantage, some of our most competitive courses may have limits on the number of offers made via the program.
-So it’s important that you apply as early as you can.
+While there isn’t a limit, some of our most competitive courses may have limits on the number of offers made via the Charles Sturt Advantage early offer program.
+So apply as early as you can.

 Which are the most competitive courses? chevron_right